syself/.github/profile/README.md

 [![Website](https://img.shields.io/badge/Our-Website-E37894.svg)](https://syself.com)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-@syself-blue.svg)](https://www.linkedin.com/company/syself)

-[Syself](https://syself.com/) is making production-ready Kubernetes easier and more reliable by automating the entire lifecycle of clusters.
+[Syself](https://syself.com/) is building a simplified Kubernetes Management Platform, allowing you to build reliable environments with 100% reproducibility in just a few steps, no need for in-house experts.

 If you are interested in creating and upgrading highly available clusters with a single command, keep reading or [book a demo](https://syself.com/demo).